rizar/scan-grad-speed/gatedrnn_opt/README.md

 I compare three methods:

 * using TT.grad as provided by Theano
-* using my own backward pass
+* using my own backward pass that moves some dot products from internal scan graph and merges them
 * taking TT.grad, but forcing additional outputs for the forward pass

+The code is in `gatedrnn_opt.py`, the profiles are in `profile-gatedopt-580.txt` and `profmem-gatedopt-quadro.txt` for different gpus respectively.
+Pydotprint outputs are also available.

 Results
 -------